 - The claims are for all costs incurred within the timeframe specified by your insurance policy.

-If you want to make the most of your health insurance policy, ensure that it covers pre and post hospitalization expenses.
+If you want to make the most of your health insurance policy, ensure that you are aware of common exclusion in health insurance policies.
 It’s the smart way to take care of your health.
-As an employer, if you want a comprehensive employee healthcare plan with pre and post hospitalization expenses covered under the group health insurance for members then check out Onsurity.
+As an employer, if you want a comprehensive employee healthcare plan with pre- and post-hospitalization expenses covered under the group health insurance for members then check out Onsurity.

-Onsurity’s plans offer complete access to healthcare package which include group health insurance and other benefits like doctor teleconsultations, discounted medicines, access to fitness sessions and webinars.
+Onsurity’s plans offer complete access to healthcare package which include corporate group health insurance and other benefits like doctor teleconsultations, discounted medicines, access to fitness sessions and webinars.

-If you are a team member and looking for affordable healthcare benefits, refer us to your company HR or if you are already an Employer/HR, you can subscribe to our plan today, click on the button below to check out our membership plans for your employee’s healthcare.
+If you are a team member and looking for affordable healthcare benefits, refer us to your company HR or if you are already an Employer/HR, you can subscribe to our plan today.